 MACIAS PR was founded in 2009 by a former Executive Producer with NBC and Senior Producer with CBS in New York.
 Journalists and marketing peers consistently rank MACIAS PR as one of the best PR Agencies based on our results.

-Our clients always work with an experienced media strategist.
-We don’t pawn you off to a junior account executive.
-And as a boutique PR firm, our communications process is streamlined, while our execution is hyper-focused.
+At MACIAS PR, our clients always work with an experienced media strategist.
+And as a boutique PR consulting firm, our communications process is streamlined, while our execution is hyper-focused.

 PR Awards – Earned by MACIAS PR

 Marketing peers named MACIAS PR the Strategic PR Firm of the Year from 2017-2021.
 As part of the selection process, marketing and PR professionals reviewed media campaigns promoted by our agency.